JazzAKD/PicoYPlaca/README.md

 # PicoYPlaca

-Program to verify by plate number, date and hour if a vehicle can or can not circulate in Quito - Ecuador.
+This sample code was made to verify by plate number, date and hour if a vehicle can or can not circulate in Quito - Ecuador.

 Program developed in C++.